-It was not a local war that would end with the occupation of North China by the Japanese imperialists, nor would it be a lightning war to take a few months, as the Manchurian incident had been.
+It was not a local war that would end with the occupation of North China by the Japanese imperialists, nor would it be a quick decision to be made in a few months, as the Manchurian incident had been.
 This war had every reason to drag out and could possibly develop, first into a regional war, then into a global war.